Leen-QM/Blog/week5.md

 #### 3. Building the Interactive Tool:
-With the flowcharts complete, the next step was to build the interactive assessment tool.
-Using pull-down menus and checkboxes, I designed the tool so users can input information about a work.
+The next step was to build an interactive assessment tool.
+Using pull-down menus, I designed the tool so users can input information about a work.
 These inputs will guide the user through the decision tree and determine whether a work is copyrighted, in the public domain, or if certain conditions apply.